Skip to main content

 Prepare the LMIA application

-Complete the LMIA application form (EMP 5593 or EMP 5626 for agricultural streams).
+Complete the appropriate LMIA application form for your stream (the current form numbers are listed on canada.ca).
 Include business legitimacy documents, recruitment evidence, transition plan (high-wage), and the job offer details.

 Pay the processing fee